PankratzLab/Genvisis-Docs/RunTheGenvisisWorkflow/run-marker-blast-annotation-illumina.md

 ## Run Marker BLAST Annotation

-[BLAST (Basic Local Alignment Search Tool)](https://blast.ncbi.nlm.nih.gov/Blast.cgi) determines if markers are useful by aligning the probe sequences to the genome.
+[BLAST (Basic Local Alignment Search Tool)](https://blast.ncbi.nlm.nih.gov/Blast.cgi) (external link) determines if markers are useful by aligning the probe sequences to the genome.
 A marker is not useful if it aligns to multiple locations on a genome.

 BLAST will run on the marker positions in [markerPositions.txt](../#/documentation/RunTheGenvisisWorkflow--create-marker-positions-illumina).